EajayD/fitness-tracker/README.md

 # fitness-tracker

 [![License](https://img.shields.io/badge/license-MIT-blue)](https://opensource.org/licenses/MIT)

-This is a simple application that allows you to organize and keep track of employees based on their roles.
-You can see their salaries and manager if need be.
-You can add new employees, departments, roles, and even move around employees to different roles.
+This is a simple application that allows you to organize and keep track your workouts.
+YOu can add workouts and see the total weight carried and the total distance traveled.
+Based on whether you do resistance or cardio the data accumulates so that you can see your progress

 ## Installation